-In previous years, the Company's President and CEO was eligible to receive a cash bonus of between 50% and 150% of his base salary, based on his performance.
-That performance was available based on an evaluation of the President and CEO's performance (and/or the Company's performance) in pre-determined areas such as share price, observance of budgets, cost savings and the implementation of strategic initiatives.
+For the financial year ended March 31, 2021, the Company's President and CEO is eligible to receive a cash bonus of between \$0 and \$750,000, based on his performance.
+That performance was available based on an evaluation of the President and CEO's performance (and/or the Company's performance) in pre-determined areas such as share price, balance sheet, budget management, the achievement of Century Food and the Joyce Lake project development.

+During fiscal years 2017 to 2020, the Company's President and CEO offered to forego any cash incentive bonus payment for the same reasons as his voluntary salary reduction.

-For the financial year ending March 31, 2020, the Compensation Committee expects to re-evaluate the performance objectives and criteria against which the President and CEO's performance will be measured and his bonus (if one is awarded) will be determined so as to reflect the principal goals for the Company as they evolve.
-Similarly, the Compensation Committee expects to periodically re-adjust the performance criteria applied so as to promote an alignment between the goals for the Company as identified by the Board of Directors and the corresponding cash compensation available to the President and CEO if those goals are achieved.
+The Compensation Committee expects to periodically re-adjust the performance criteria applied so as to promote an alignment between the goals for the Company as identified by the Board of Directors and the corresponding cash compensation available to the President and CEO if those goals are achieved.

-For other Named Executive Officers, the Company has not established defined performance measures to be applied when determining how much incentive cash bonus to award.
+For other NEOs, the Company has not established defined performance measures to be applied when determining how much incentive cash bonus to award.
 However, when determining those cash bonuses, an executive's performance during the year is evaluated, as are the Company's achievements during the year.

-For the financial years ended March 31, 2020, March 31, 2019 and March 31, 2018, the Company awarded discretionary bonuses to the Named Executive Officers as reflected in the Summary Compensation Table provided above under the heading "Annual Incentive Plans".
+For the financial years ended March 31, 2021, March 31, 2020 and March 31, 2019, the Company awarded discretionary bonuses to the NEOs as reflected in the Summary Compensation Table provided above under the heading "Annual Incentive Plans".
 The Company's objectives in granting annual incentive cash bonuses generally include:

-- attracting and retaining talented, qualified and effective executives, - motivating the short and long-term performance of these executives, and - better aligning their interests with those of the Company's shareholders.
+- attracting and retaining talented, qualified and effective executives; - motivating the short and long-term performance of these executives; and - better aligning their interests with those of the Company's shareholders.